mrixon95/Term4_workbook/Term4_workbook.md

 # Output: The total number of dogs is 1
 print(Dog.count())

-# Output: The total number of animals is 2
+# Output: The total number of pets is 2
 print(Pet.count())